-Audit findings are sent to and discussed with the inspector or cutter and the audit process is discussed during induction.
+Audit findings are sent to and discussed with the powerline clearance contractor representative and the audit process is discussed during induction.
 Any audit improvements will be rectified, and non-conformances shall be addressed within agreed timeframes and with agreed methods.